andrewd18/df-lnp-installer/README.md

 You are free to fork this under the terms of the [GPLv3](https://www.gnu.org/licenses/gpl.html) or study the code to build your own under another license.

+See [github/Lazy-Newb-Pack-Linux](https://github.com/Lazy-Newb-Pack/Lazy-Newb-Pack-Linux) for the newer actively maintained pack.
+Alternatively head over to [Lazy Newb Pack - Linux](http://lazynewbpack.com/linux) for just the download.

 Overview
 ========